-1. This institution is guided by the ethical principles which apply to all research involving humans as subjects.
-In 1979, the National Commission for the Protection of Human Subjects of Biomedical and Behavioral Research published its very well known report entitled "Ethical Principles and Guidelines for the Protection of Human Subjects of Research" (better known as The Belmont Report; April 18, 1979).
+This institution is guided by ethical principles which apply to all research involving humans as subjects.
+In 1979, the National Commission for the Protection of Human Subjects of Biomedical and Behavioral Research published its report entitled "Ethical Principles and Guidelines for the Protection of Human Subjects of Research" (better known as The Belmont Report; April 18, 1979).
 The general principles identified by the National Commission in the Belmont Report are respect for persons, beneficence and justice.
-Although the Belmont Report included the prohibition to do harm within its principle of beneficence, later bioethical reflection has distinguished between the principles of beneficence and non maleficence (Cf. T. L. Beauchamp and James F. Childress, Principles of Biomedical Ethics, 5th, 2001).
-We adopt the later formulation, setting forth four general overarching principles for the guidance of all biomedical research with human subjects at this Institution:
+Although the Belmont Report included the prohibition to do harm within its principle of beneficence, later bioethical reflection has distinguished between the principles of beneficence and non-maleficence (Cf. T. L. Beauchamp and James F. Childress, Principles of Biomedical Ethics, 5th, 2001).
+We adopt the later formulation, setting forth four general overarching principles for the guidance of all biomedical or behavioral research with human subjects at this Institution:

 - a. respect for persons

 - b. beneficence

 - c. justice

-- d. non maleficence
+- d. non-maleficence

-- 2. In addition, the requirements set for the 45 CFR 46 (as amended) will be met for all applicable DHHS-funded research,-except for the requirement of reporting information to the DHHS-, and all other research without regard to the level and source of funding.
+- 2. In addition, the requirements set by 45 CFR 46 (as amended) will be met for all applicable HHSfunded research, and all other research without regard to the level and source of funding, with the exception of the requirement of reporting information to the HHS.